|

 and cool Spanish cava wine to lift expectations.
 Next, some pleasant agony over chef Mark Steele's tapa-style

+appetizers, all deceptively simple and thoroughly classy.
 Wedges of warm, chewy flatbread are piled with a romesco salsa made with richly roasted tomatoes and peppers, the sexy

 smoke of paprika and the silky lubrication of top-shelf olive oil ($7.50).
 A goat cheese bruschetta special ($8) brings an

+unforgettable contrast of fine, creamy cheese lathered softly on just-charred slices of ciabatta bread.
 In simplicity, we can find life's purest beauty.
 That beauty sometimes brings mystery -- it's hard to imagine why anyone

 should order a green bean appetizer, until Steele brings out their buttery, crisp beauty by picking them fresh, cooking them